UK lawmakers in Sunak's party say Rwanda bill not tough enough | Politics

 British Prime Minister Rishi Sunak was scrambling on Monday to get enough support for his flagship immigration policy of deporting asylum seekers to Rwanda after some lawmakers in his party said a planned emergency law was not tough enough.
 Sunak is facing a critical test of his authority with politicians on the right and the left of the Conservative Party threatening to vote against the bill when it goes before parliament on Tuesday.

+Danny Kruger, from the New Conservatives group in Sunak's party, urged the government to improve the bill.
+One lawmaker who emerged from a meeting with the group late on Monday said no decision had been taken on whether to abstain or vote against the government.
+The more moderate Conservatives had expressed opposing concerns that the legislation risks breaching Britain's obligations under the European Convention of Human Rights.

-For Sunak, struggling to revive a weak UK economy and heavily trailing the main opposition party in opinion polls, the Rwanda policy has become a defining issue for his government, despite lawyers saying at every stage that it would not work.
-Defeat in Tuesday's vote would be a hammer blow for the scheme and severely weaken his premiership, with the Conservatives behind the opposition Labour party by about 20 points in opinion polls.
+For Sunak, struggling to revive a weak UK economy and trailing the main opposition party in opinion polls by around 20 points, the Rwanda policy has become a defining issue for his government, despite lawyers saying at every stage that it would not work.
+Defeat in Tuesday's vote would be a hammer blow for the scheme and severely weaken his leadership.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)